mevdschee/php-crud-api/README.md

 # PHP_CRUD_API

 Single file PHP script that adds a REST API to a MySQL InnoDB database.
-Alternatively both PostgreSQL 9 and MS SQL Server 2012 are fully supported.
+Alternatively both SQLite 3, PostgreSQL 9 and MS SQL Server 2012 are fully supported.

 ## Requirements

-  - PHP 5.3 or higher with MySQLi, libpq or SQLSRV enabled
+  - PHP 5.3 or higher with MySQLi, libpq, SQLSRV or sqlite3 enabled
   - PHP on Windows when connecting to SQL Server 2012
-  - PostgreSQL 9 or higher when connecting to PostgreSQL

 ## Installation